 Makes loaves in 3 sizes: 1 lb., 1.5 lbs., 2 lbs.

 An efficient breadmaker that does most of the hard work for you, this Cuisinart model lets you choose from 3 loaf sizes and 3 crust shades.
 Its 12 pre-programmed settings are quite versatile…read more

 An all-in-one breadmaker ideal for novice and experienced bread bakers alike, the Panasonic SD-RD250 makes horizontal loaves in medium and extra-large sizes.
 One nifty feature we appreciated…read more

-A competent breadmaker for an amazingly low price of $56.70, this Sunbeam model has user-friendly, easy-to-program controls that let you bake a wide variety of breads.
-Fairly quiet in operation…read more
+A competent breadmaker for an amazingly low price of $70.79, the Hamilton Beach 29881 has user-friendly, easy-to-program controls that let you bake a wide variety of breads, including French, whole grain…read more

-A breadmaker that makes the entire process easy for the user, this West Bend electronic model produces high rises and horizontal loaves in 4 sizes.
-The dual blades come with a tool for easy removal…raed more
+A breadmaker that makes the entire process easy for the user, the West Bend 41413 produces high rises and two sizes: one and a half or two pounds.
+The knead blades come with a tool for easy removal…read more

 A compact breadmaker ideal for small households, the Zojirushi BB-HAC10 sits unobtrusively on the counter or gets put away in the cabinet, its carrying handle making it easy to transport…read more

 If you’re just starting out with making homemade bread, then you’ll appreciate this automatic breadmaker from Black & Decker that does most of the hard work for you.
-The tools include a kneading…read more
+The tools for the Black & Decker B6000C…read more

 Breadmaker Buying Guide